 Your veterinarian will begin by examining your pet’s mouth.
 X-rays may also be necessary to evaluate your pet’s jaw health.
 This is because dental disease occurs below the gumline, which also means that dental cleanings will require anesthesia so that the veterinarian can truly clean where it counts.
 Cleaning your pet’s teeth is similar to what happens when you go to the dentist yourself; the vet will remove plaque and tartar by scaling and will polish them to have them looking like new.

 How Often Should My Pet Get a Dental Exam?

-You should bring your pet into our vet clinic at least once a year for a dental checkup.
+You should bring your pet to our vet clinic at least once a year for a dental checkup for optimal oral health.
 This ensures that your pet’s mouth stays healthy, and we are able to intervene early with any issues.
 If you notice any of the following issues, it’s important to have your pet’s mouth checked ASAP:

 - Very bad breath

 - Loose teeth